johnwcowan/r7rs-work/Dictionaries.md

 then invokes *success* on the corresponding value and returns its result.
 If *key* is not a key of *dictionary*, then invokes the thunk *failure* and returns its result.
+The default value of *failure* signals an error;
+the default value of *success* is the identity procedure.

 `(dict-ref/default `*dictionary key default*`)`